Resources

 “Business operating principles are the rules of the road that enable people to know what’s in bounds – and what’s out-of-bounds – in their companies and workplaces.
 Operating principles can serve as guides, helping people make sound decisions, building trust and enabling greater innovation” (Lynch, 2008).

-Operating Principles can be very good glue for developing a trusting, cohesive and mutually-supportive work environment.
+Operating principles are the glue for fostering trust, cohesion, and mutual support within teams.
 They are only useful, however, if everyone from top management to the newest employee pays attention to them.
 Economist Kay Plantes (Plantes & Finfrock, 2009, pp. 159-160) uses the term “guiding principles” and says,

 There is no one set of ‘right’ guiding principles; what is important is that they are acted on, as opposed to being window-dressing statements.
 Leadership must genuinely attempt to model the guiding principles through their own actions and words so that no cynicism develops around these principles.
 You know you have a strong guiding principle when people feel free at any time to say to any other employee, including a boss, ‘Your actions are not consistent with our agreed-to values.’ (pp. 159-160)